FumiyaKohzu/ReadmeEditor/meta-rvgpu-demo_README.md

 [Building for Supported Renesas Boards](https://docs.automotivelinux.org/en/master/#01_Getting_Started/02_Building_AGL_Image/09_Building_for_Supported_Renesas_Boards/)

 ## How to run RVGPU remotely
-In this guide, we will discuss the process of transferring commands between core-image-weston and agl-demo-platform, with each platform acting as both Sender and Receiver.
+In this guide, we will discuss the process of transferring commands between agl-image-weston and agl-demo-platform, with each platform acting as both Sender and Receiver.

-- ### Sender: core-image-weston Receiver: agl-demo-platform
+- ### Sender: agl-image-weston Receiver: agl-demo-platform

 Receiver side (agl-demo-platform)
 ```
 $export XDG_RUNTIME_DIR=/run/user/1001
 $rvgpu-renderer -b 1280x720@0,0 -p 55667 &
 ```
-Sender side (core-image-weston)
+Sender side (agl-image-weston)
 ```
 $rvgpu-proxy -s 1280x720@0,0 -n 192.168.0.130:55667 &
 $export LD_LIBRARY_PATH=/usr/lib/mesa-virtio
 $weston --backend drm-backend.so --tty=2 --seat=seat_virtual -i 0 &
 ```
-After executing these steps, the weston screen launched in core-image-weston will be transferred and displayed on the agl-demo-platform via rvgpu-proxy and rvgpu-renderer.
+After executing these steps, the weston screen launched in agl-image-weston will be transferred and displayed on the agl-demo-platform via rvgpu-proxy and rvgpu-renderer.
 You can then launch graphical applications such as `$glmark2-es2-wayland` to verify that everything is working properly.

-- ### Sender: agl-demo-platform *vs* Receiver: core-image-weston
+- ### Sender: agl-demo-platform *vs* Receiver: agl-image-weston

-Receiver side (core-image-weston)
+Receiver side (agl-image-weston)
 ```
 (No additional commands are necessary)
 ```